-If an employer is cited for failing to provide access to records as required under §1910.1020 for inspection and copying by any employee, former employee, or authorized representative of employees, a GBP of \$1,782 shall normally be proposed for each record (i.e., either medical record or exposure record, on an individual employee basis).
-A maximum GBP of \$12,471 may be proposed for such violations.
-See CPL 02-02-072, Rules of Agency Practice and Procedure Concerning OSHA Access to Employee Medical Records, dated August 22, 2007.
+If an employer is cited for failing to provide access to records as required under §1910.1020 for inspection and copying by any employee, former employee, or authorized representative of employees, then a penalty shall normally be proposed for each record (i.e., either medical record or exposure record, on an individual employee basis).
+However, the total amount cannot exceed the maximum GBP for a serious or other-than-serious violation.
+See CPL 02-02-072, Rules of Agency Practice and Procedure Concerning OSHA Access to Employee Medical Records, August 22, 2007.

-EXAMPLE 6-4: If the evidence demonstrates that an authorized employee representative requests both exposure and medical records for three employees and the request was denied by the employer, a citation would be issued for six instances (i.e., one medical record and one exposure record (total two) for each of three employees) of a violation of §1910.1020, with a GBP of \$10,692.
+EXAMPLE 6-4: If the evidence demonstrates that an authorized employee representative requests both exposure and medical records for three employees and the request was denied by the employer, then a citation would be issued for six instances (i.e., one medical record and one exposure record (total two) for each of three employees) of a violation of §1910.1020.